cjmcdonald42/mxMoodle/local/mxschool/deans_permission/README.md

-# Middlesex's Deans' Permissions Subplugin
-Local Moodle plugin written for Middlesex.
-Middlesex is an independent secondary school for boarding and day students in grades 9-12.
-Learn more at <https://mxschool.edu>.

-Moodle is the world’s open source learning platform.
-Learn more at <https://moodle.org>.

 ## Subpackage Description
 The Deans' Permissions subplugin allows students to request permission to attend off campus events via a Moodle form.
 Faculty are able to review these requests in a report in which they can request additional review from other faculty members before approving the student's request.